Frequently Asked Questions

-A doctor’s referral is only necessary where you wish to claim a Medicare rebate.
+A GP referral is only necessary when you wish to claim a Medicare rebate for therapy.

 Individuals are eligible for Better Access to Mental Health Medicare rebates if you meet the criteria stipulated by Medicare and your GP completes a GP Mental Health Treatment Plan (MHTP), or you are referred for sessions by a psychiatrist or paediatrician.

 If you do not have a GP MHTP and wish to receive one, you will need to contact your GP practice and inquire if you need to book in with the GP or practice nurse to get a MHTP.
 Typically, writing a MHTP will require a double length appointment so it is important to discuss this with practice's administrative team.

 You can register your banking details with Medicare Easy claim through Northside Psychology.
 Then, once we have received your payment, we can submit your claim to Medicare who can process the rebate into your bank account.

 Your insurer may give you a rebate on mental health services, but this is dependent on your health fund and level of cover.
 We recommend speaking directly with your insurance provider to understand the cover your policy provides.

 This is dependent on your needs and goals.
 Once you have completed your initial session, your clinician can provide an estimate of the sessions required.
 Creating lasting change depends on many factors, including the purpose of your visit and the goals you set.
 Often, the more successful you are at applying strategies between sessions, the less sessions you need.